ChristianHur/Front-End-Dev-With-React/react-router-example/README.md

 export default App;
 ```

-You can make the Wrapper component (function) more adaptable by passing in a component of your choice as follows.
+You can make the Wrapper component (function) more adaptable by passing in any Component of your choice as follows.
 ```js
 const Wrapper = props => {
       const params = useParams();